Halgamoos/Anecdotal-Guide-to-New-Technologist/CONTRIBUTE.md

 # Contribute here as a former New Tech!

-If you are a former NT, take ownership of this repo contribute!
+If you are a former NT, take ownership of this repo and contribute!

 Thank you for being an **awesome** NT and willing to pay it forward to upcoming NTs.